tupini07/i3-bindings/README.md

 - provide option to specify custom config location
 - provide option to print bindings as _csv_ so that they can potentially be processed by another application.
+- provide an option that makes the application wait for a keypress instead of doing it by default
+    - new default should be just print to the stdout
 - ability to sort bindings by other attributes:
     - name
     - type